 But there are also other tools available that are easy to use.
-If you have a WordPress website, you can for example use the EWWW image optimizer plugin.
-I will however show you an easy manual way, you can use no matter what.
+If you have a WordPress website, you can, for example, use the EWWW image optimizer plugin.

 This is by using a free online service called TinyPng.
-Once you have reszied your image, you just go to TinyPng’s website.
+Once you have resized your image, you just go to TinyPng’s website.

 Step 3: Give your images relevant names

-Now you images are almost ready to upload and use on your website.
+Now your images are almost ready to upload and use on your website.
 We just need to do one last thing to help us in relation to getting rankings in the search engines.

-So make sure always to give your images relevant file names and never upload images that has a long weird number as a name.
+So make sure always to give your images relevant file names and never upload images that have a long weird number as a name.

 Resizing and optimizing images for your website is very important.
-It is unfortunately something that many people do not know about or forget, when they first start building a website or online business.
+It is, unfortunately, something many people do not know about or forget when they first start building a website or online business.